SolDevelo/charts/bitnami/gitea/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 4.0.0

+This major updates the PostgreSQL subchart to its newest major, 18.0.0.
+Follow the [official instructions](https://www.postgresql.org/docs/18/upgrading.html) to upgrade to 18.x.

 ### To 3.1.0